|Updated: 19.3.2018 - Next update: 22.3.2019|

 Participants in military service and refresher training exercises

 The number of men entering military service varies mainly according to the size of the age group.
 From the beginning of the 2000s, the number of those entering military service has fallen somewhat due to the smaller age group and tightened preliminary and call-up medical examinations.
 Interruption during service has turned to a decline.
 Of individual factors, mental reasons have grown most.
 On the annual level, the number of women completing their voluntary military service has stabilised at around 400 to 500 women.

 Around 18,000 reservists take part in mandatory refresher training exercises led by the Defence Forces and about 4,500 reservists in voluntary training led by the Defence Forces.
 In addition to these, the Defence Forces orders military training from the National Defence Training Association of Finland, which trains around 9,000 reservists per year.

 The obligation to take part in refresher training exercise during the term of military service is for the rank and file a maximum of 80 or 150 days (rank and file special tasks) and for non-commissioned officers and officers a maximum of 200 days.

 The calculation basis for the number of reservists trained in refresher training exercises was specified from 2016 onwards so that the same person is calculated only once during the calendar year.

 Description of indicator

-The number of those interrupting military service includes conscripts who have opted for unarmed service or whose service has been interrupted for health reasons.
-It also includes persons who, after entering service, have been granted a deferment of service; deceased persons, those who have lost their citizenship, those released on the basis of dual citizenship, deserters, and women who have announced within 45 days of the date of entering service that they will not continue in service.
+The number of those interrupting military service includes conscripts who have opted for unarmed service or whose service has been interrupted due to a change in the fitness for service status.
+It also includes women who have announced within 45 days of the date of entering service that they will not continue in service.